ngmhprogramming/micronano/README.md

 [Revision] - Code Revision, Refactoring

 Each number starts from 0 (like arrays) and slowly increases.

+Second version ID is my base64 implementation (using "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789-_").

 # Future Features
 - Better Navigation